FormingWorlds/PROTEUS/docs/source/usage.rst

    - (Integer) 0: Proportional, 1: Adaptive, 2: Maximum.

 * ``flux_convergence``
-   - Method to be used for converging atmospheric and interior upward fluxes.
+   - DEPRECATED.
+Method to be used for converging atmospheric and interior upward fluxes.
    'Off' applies nothing special, and allows SPIDER to determine the surface temperature.
 'Restart' uses a shallow mixed ocean layer with a given heat capacity to balance the fluxes and obtain a surface temperature.
 'On' waits